 Employers need to be able to respond flexibly to a particular individual’s circumstances and take into account any potential ‘discrimination’ issues connected with the absences.

 In cases of short term absence, monitor the absences, record the details, hold return to work interviews, and when the absence level becomes unsatisfactory, take disciplinary action.

 Managing long-term sickness

-Long-term sickness absence can also affect the business and knowing when to take action or decide that the employment can no longer continue is a fine balancing act.
-Once an employee has run out of Statutory Sick Pay (SSP), it is seen as an easy option to just ignore them on the basis they are unlikely to come back to work but aren’t costing the business anything.
-However, they remain an employee accruing employment rights such as the right to paid holidays, so it’s important to take action to identify if and when they are likely to return to work, and if not then when might it be appropriate to terminate their employment.
-In such circumstances, you will always be advised that, before any ultimatum can be set on a return to work date or date for dismissal, you will need to have followed a fair procedure.
-This will include having regular welfare meetings with the employee and being in contact with the employee throughout their absence, not just when their SSP runs out.
+Long-term sickness absence can also affect the business and knowing when to take action is a fine balancing act.
+Even if an employee has run out of Statutory Sick Pay (SSP), they continue to accrue employment rights such as the right to paid holidays, so it’s important to take action to identify if and when they are likely to return to work.
+In such circumstances, before any ultimatum can be set on a return-to-work date or date for dismissal, you will need to have followed a fair procedure.
+This will include having regular welfare meetings with the employee and being in contact with the employee throughout their absence.

 Should you wish to discuss this subject, contact 121 HR Solutions to discuss further on 0800 9995 121.